dijkstracula/website/content/blog/Proving-The-Coding-Interview.md

 ## Your turn - modify the spec

-Eagle-eyed readers may notice that our specification of fizzbuzz slightly deviates from the standard one: typically, `Fizzbuzz(n)` iterates on `[1, n+1)`, so the beginning lines read "1", "2", "fizz", and so on, but we iterate from `[0, n)`, so our final implementation will begin with "fizzbuzz", "1", "2", ...
+Eagle-eyed readers may notice that our specification of fizzbuzz slightly deviates from the standard one: typically, `Fizzbuzz(n)` iterates on `[1, n]`, so the beginning lines read "1", "2", "fizz", and so on.
+We instead iterate from `[0, n)`, so our final implementation will begin with "fizzbuzz", "1", "2", ...
 Why not try installing Dafny (there's a good installation guide [here](https://www.cs.utexas.edu/~bornholt/courses/cs395t-22sp/homework/hw4/)) and try your hand at changing first the specification, then the implementation?
 If you do, [let me know how it went for you](https://twitter.com/ntalyour).